 I’ve learned throughout my life that it’s ok to be different.
 Growing up, I never really felt like I fit in.
-My Asian friends told me I was too caucasian and my Caucasian friends didn’t understand my family culture so I never really felt completely part of a group.
+My Asian friends told me I was too white and my Caucasian friends didn’t understand my family culture so I never really felt completely part of a group.
 I always thought there was something wrong with me.
 But as I grew older, one of the biggest things I’ve learned is to be comfortable inside my own skin.
-I realised we shouldn’t have to act a certain way in order to be accepted.
+I realized we shouldn’t have to act a certain way in order to be accepted.
 Changes in who we are as a person should occur naturally and shouldn't be forced.

 This painting is a reminder that there’s no need to compromise who we are as a person in order to reach others expectations of who or what we should be and that it’s completely fine to march to the beat of your own drum.